French verbs: Tenses and aspects of the imperative mood

 The imperative only has a present tense, with a rarely used perfect: "fais-le" and "aie-le fait" both mean "do it", with the latter implying a certain deadline (somewhat like English "have it done").

 Voice

 Like English, French has two voices, the unmarked active voice and the marked passive voice.
 As in English, the passive voice is formed by using the appropriate form of "to be" (être) and the past participle of the main verb.

 Temporal auxiliary verbs

 In French, all compound tense-aspect forms are formed with an auxiliary verb (either être "to be" or avoir "to have").
 Most verbs use avoir as their auxiliary verb.
-The exceptions are all reflexive verbs and a number of verbs of motion or change of state, including some of the most frequently used intransitive verbs of the language:
+The exceptions are all reflexive verbs and a few exceptions, which all use être.
+Non-reflexive verbs which use être include: